 - 1. Connect the Ethernet port on the leaf FortiAP to the FortiGate network interface that you configured for FortiAPs.
 Connect the FortiAP unit to a power source unless PoE is used. - 2.
-On the FortiGate unit, go to WiFi & Switch Controller > Managed FortiAPs.
+On the FortiGate unit, go to WiFi and Switch Controller > Managed FortiAPs.
 If the FortiAP unit is not listed, wait 15 seconds and select Refresh.
 Repeat if necessary.
 If the unit is still missing after a minute or two, power cycle the FortiAP unit and try again. - 3.
 Select the discovered FortiAP unit and authorize it.
 Click Refresh every 10 seconds until the State indicator changes to Online. - 4.
-Right-click the FortiAP and select >\Connect to CLI.
+Right-click the FortiAP and select >Connect to CLI.
 The CLI Console window opens.
 Log in as "admin". - 5.
-Enter the following commands, substituting your own SSID and password (pre-shared key):
+Enter the following commands, substituting your own SSID, password (pre-shared key), and security mode:

 '''

 cfg -a MESH_AP_TYPE=1

 cfg -a MESH_AP_SSID=fortinet.mesh.root

 cfg -a MESH_AP_PASSWD=hardtoguess

+cfg -a MESH_AP_SECURITY=2

 cfg -c

 exit

 '''